AdaptFormer: Adapting Vision Transformers for Scalable Visual Recognition: Experiments

 \subsection{Towards Visual Recognition Generalist Agent}

 In the above experiments, we typically utilize a modality-specific pre-trained checkpoint for the corresponding downstream tasks.
 For example, we use Kinetics-400~(\textbf{video domain}) pre-trained model for downstream video action recognition on Something-Something~V2 and HMDB-51 benchmarks.
 Besides, we use ImageNet-21K~(\textbf{image domain}) pre-rained model for downstream image classification on CIFAR-100, SVHN and Food-101 benchmarks.
 Our \ourabbr achieves superior performances in this \emph{same network with modality-specific weights} scenario.

 Next, we take a further step to ask what would happen if using \emph{the same network with the modality-agnostic weights} for multiple tasks in the multi-modalities downstream tasks?

-We use the model pre-trained on ImagNet-21k to do action recognition on SSv2 and HMDB-51.
+We use the model pre-trained on ImagNet-21k to do action recognition on SSv2.
 As shown in Table~\ref{tab:image2video}, \ourabbr is robust to domain shift caused by modality.
 The experimental results show that the linear probe approach obtains a very poor accuracy (\ie, 6.56\% top-1 accuracy) when fine-tuning on SSv2.
 Meanwhile, VPT~\cite{jia-2022-vpt} achieves a better performance than linear probe but it is not decent~(\ie, 16.94\% top-1 accuracy).
 Our \ourabbr, compared to the above two methods, attains a promising 46.06\% top-1 accuracy, which is even higher than the full-tuning schedule (+4.56\%).